-Continuing Contract : Timeline Aug.
-1 60-day Notice for Letter of Intent to be submitted.
-Sept.
-1 30-day Notice for Letter of Intent to be submitted.
+Continuing Contract Timeline

+Aug.
+15 Academic Affairs sends notice to candidate of Letter of Intent submission deadline.
 Oct.
-1 Letter of Intent is submitted to the Department Chair or Director.
+1 Candidate sends Letter of Intent to the Department Chair or Director.
+Chair/director confirms the candidate's eligibility by notifying the Dean & VPAA.
 Nov.
-1 90-Day Notice for CC Submission.
-Dec.
-1 60-Day Notice for CC Submission.
+1 Academic Affairs sends confirmation of eligibility with portfolio submission deadline date to candidate.
 Jan.
-1 30-Day Notice for CC Submission.
+31 Dean forms a Review Committee by Jan.
+31. Dean sends list of committee members to VPAA and CITL.
 Feb.
-1 CC portfolio is submitted to the Department Chair or Director.
-Feb.
-8 The Department Chair/Director submits the portfolio to the Dean by Feb.
-8 (or the next business day if the 8 th falls on a weekend).
-Feb.
-15 Dean forms a Review Committee by Feb.
-15. Mar.
+1 CC portfolio is submitted to the Department Chair or Director, Dean, and VPAA.
+(Candidate informs CITL that portfolio is ready.
+CITL removes the candidate from access and adds the relevant reviewers.)
+Mar.
 1 The Review Committee completes a review and submits a recommendation to the Dean by Mar.
 1. Mar.
-31 Deans and Associate Deans complete independent reviews and submit recommendations to respective supervisors by Mar.
+31 Deans complete independent reviews and submit recommendations to VPAA by Mar.
 31. Apr.
-15 VPAA and AVPAA complete independent reviews and submit recommendations to the President by Apr.
+15 VPAA completes independent review and submits recommendations to the President by Apr.
 15. Apr.
-30 The President recommends to the BOT, which makes the final decision by Apr.
-30. May 10 Final notification: Faculty is notified of CC decision.
+30 The President recommends to the BOT, which makes the final decision at May BOT meeting.